FlorianBauer/sila-orchestrator/doc/UserGuide.md

 *Duration* shows the relative time a task took to finish.

 The *Result* cells hold the outcome of each task execution.
 This can be an empty result `-`, an error message, or a SiLA element nested in the cell indicated by `[...]`.
-Note: Empty braces `{}` are also considered valid result values.

 All columns in the table can be rearranged by dragging the corresponding column header into the desired position.